oicr-gsi/shesmu/docs/plugin-prometheus.md

 the service used by an olive or action and _y_ is one of `labels`, in this case, `job` or `scope`.
 If labels is not supplied, `job` is assumed.
 This allows dynamic throttling of Shesmu workload based on the services required.
+`timeout` defines the HTTP connection timeout for fetching input information from Alert Manager, in minutes.

 Additionally, an `Alert` olives' output is pushed to Alert Manager with the additional label `environment="production"`.